-On 2 June 2021, the Croatian Parliament adopted the Low-carbon Development Strategy of the Republic of Croatia for the period until 2030, with an outlook to 2050.
-The core objectives of the strategy include achieving sustainable development and economic growth based on a low-carbon economy, resource efficiency, lower energy consumption and the increased use of renewable energy sources.
+5.3 Low-Carbon Development Strategy of the Republic of Croatia for the Period until 2030 with an Outlook to 2050 consumption and the increased use of renewable energy sources.
 The strategy sets out 102 technical and organisational measures that will be implemented throughout every sector of the economy, including energy, transport, industry, construction, waste management, agriculture, tourism and services.